BereketRetta/reactSpaceTravelers/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Space Travelers hub

-> Description the project.
+> In this task, we will be working with the real live data from the SpaceX API.
+Our task is to build a web application for a company that provides commercial and scientific space travel services.
+The application will allow users to book rockets and join selected space missions.

 ## Built With

-- Major languages
+- React-Redux
-- Frameworks
+- CSS3
-- Technologies used
+- HTML 5

 ## Live Demo (if available)